Emmanuel Mulenga

 Emmanuel Mulenga (born 26 November 1979) is a Zambian politician.
 He served as Member of the National Assembly for Ndola Central between 2016 and 2021, and as Minister of Sport, Youth and Child Development from 2019 to 2021.

 Biography

 Prior to entering politics Mulenga was a businessman and owned the Easy Mining company.
 He was chosen as the Movement for Multi-Party Democracy candidate for Ndola Central for the 2011 general elections, but was defeated by Fackson Shamenda of the Patriotic Front.
 Prior to the 2016 general elections, he was nominated as the Patriotic Front candidate after Shamenda (who was serving as Minister of Labour and Social Security) opted not to contest the elections.
-Mulenga and was subsequently elected to the National Assembly with a 12,983 vote majority.
+Mulenga was subsequently elected to the National Assembly with a 12,983 vote majority.